aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 - `sh test-deployment.sh` Runs CDKitten locally using your assumed AWS role
 - `sh test-e2e.sh`runs an end to end test by dropping data into the pipeline and querying the GraphQL api output.
 If the test is successful it returns `Success`
+- `test-amplify.sh` -- builds and deploys the Amplify App on localhost to make sure it works.
 - `npm run lint` tests your code locally with the prebuilt linter configuration

 ## Extending CarbonLake